meg768/homey-socket.io/README.md

 			this.devices = devices;
 			this.zones = zones;

-			console.log(JSON.stringify(this.devices, null, '  '));
+			// Show all devices for debugging purposes. console.log(JSON.stringify(this.devices, null, '  '));
 		});

 		// Listen to a sensor.
+The format is "zone-name/device-name/capability"
+		// This example listens to a motion sensor named "Philips" in a zone named "Hem".
-The format is "zone-name/device-name/capability" this.socket.on(`Hem/Philips/alarm_motion`, (value) => {
+		// See https://tools.developer.homey.app/tools/devices for your device capabilities. this.socket.on(`Hem/Philips/alarm_motion`, (value) => {
 			// Turn a light on/off.
+Same format.
-Same format. this.socket.emit(`Kontoret/Kontoret D/onoff`, !value);
+			// In this case a lamp in zone "Kontoret" named "Kontoret D". this.socket.emit(`Kontoret/Kontoret D/onoff`, !value);
 		});